mitydigital/statamic-supportamic/README.md

 For most sites, this won't be necessary.

-## Chat
+## Chat / Widget

-Supportamic is configured to work with one chat engine, HubSpot's chat (conversations) widget.
+Supportamic is configured to work with Hubspot's chat or Freskdesk's Widget.

-`SUPPORTAMIC_CHAT` should be "hubspot" - anything else will throw a wobbly.
+`SUPPORTAMIC_CHAT` should be "hubspot" or "freshdesk" - anything else will throw a wobbly.

-`SUPPORTAMIC_CHAT_ENDPOINT` is the endpoint URL provided by HubSpot for embedding your chat widget to your page.
+`SUPPORTAMIC_CHAT_ENDPOINT` is the endpoint URL provided by HubSpot or Freshdesk for embedding your chat widget to your page.

 ### Chat Identification